Skip to main content

 Who is Required to Complete the Training?

-• All Senior Personnel on DOE proposals must complete Research Security within 12 months prior to the submission of the proposal.
+• As of Oct.
+15, 2025, all Senior Personnel listed on any NC State proposal must have completed Research Security training within the last 12 months prior to the submission of the proposal.

-• Individuals on Federal projects that include this requirement in the terms and conditions of the award.
+• Individuals on federally funded projects that include this requirement in the terms and conditions of the award.

 How can the course be accessed?